How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 Step 1: Make the room quiet

-Turn off the TV, radio, and anything loud.
+Turn off the television, radio, and anything else making noise.

 Step 2: Scan for lens reflections

-Focus on objects that do not fit the space or are pointed at private areas.
+Focus on objects that do not fit the space or seem aimed at private areas.

 Step 4: Listen for unusual sounds